 Just one note, please ensure you hire a qualified professional if you are thinking of any electrical shower installation.

 Why choose Salamander shower pumps?

-All our shower pumps are supplied by one of the top market leaders in the UK, Salamander.
+Most of our shower pumps are supplied by one of the top market leaders in the UK, Salamander.

 There are some simple reasons why we have chosen to partner with Salamander to supply our shower pumps: